 - Brew Method: Aeropress over ice

 They say Bonnaroo is a marathon, not a sprint, and it’s true—massive crowds, long hours, and for some reason there’s always an old guy with a beard who thought it would be a good idea to rock jean shorts.
 The main difference between the two, however, is that marathons tend to start at about seven in the morning so that you’re finishing before it gets too hot.
 Bonnaroo, on the other hand, doesn’t really get going until the hottest part of the day.
-The slightest of breezes this morning is probably the only thing keeping me from melting into my own shoes, so I decide to experiment with brewing this delicious-smelling Costa Rican coffee over a few chunks of ice I swiped from our cooler.
+The slightest of breezes this morning is probably the only thing keeping me from melting into my own shoes, so I decide to experiment with brewing this delicious-smelling Costa Rican coffee over a few chunks of ice I swiped from our cooler from Survival Cooking.

 Unfortunately, I messed up the ratio of water to ice and came out with a slightly watery cup, but I could still detect some comforting hints of chocolate and fruitiness.
 Strangely, despite brewing it in the Aeropress, the coffee had the grittiness of a FrenchPress—which, looking back, was probably just because the mug was dirty.
 When you’re making coffee while camping in Sahara-like conditions, water is a precious resource, and so most cleaning was done with a wipe from whatever clean real estate I could find on my shirt.
 You can’t worry about these things when you’re camping; fear is the mind killer.